-In cold weather, that means staying warm.
+In cold weather, you need to stay warm.
 Being cold distracts you from staying alert, and it lowers your ability to respond.
 Cold slows your mental processes, and your muscles don't react as quickly.
 Staying warm helps keep you prepared to respond, both mentally and physically.